rowtype-yoga/purescript-lazy-joe/README.md

 ### Method chaining

 In js method chaining is often used.

+#### Example

 In chalk, you can combine different styles by chaining:

 ```js
 import chalk from 'chalk';